rock-hu/technology_radar/radar/2021-07-01/checkov.md

 and detects security and compliance misconfigurations.

-At AOE we use Checkov in CI/CD processes to get insights into our Terraform-Modules.
+At we use Checkov in CI/CD processes to get insights into our Terraform-Modules.